destinmoulton/rssenal/README.md

 ### Redux Debugging

 To enable redux action and state logging set redux-debug to "on" in localStorage.
+Remove the item or set to "off" to disable redux console logs.

 ```
 localStorage.setItem("redux-debug", "on");